Loading lesson…

 The big idea: no one helper is always best.
 Knowing which one fits your question makes you way smarter, way faster.

-What is the core idea behind "AI, Librarians, and Google — Who to Ask When"?
+What is the main idea of "AI, Librarians, and Google — Who to Ask When"?

-Which best describes the scope of "AI, Librarians, and Google — Who to Ask When"?
+Which action would help you apply "AI, Librarians, and Google — Who to Ask When" responsibly?